nautilus-cyberneering/nautilus-librarian/docs/commands.md

 }
 ```

-That means some images were deleted and one image was modified.
+This means that some images were deleted and one image was modified.

 The `gold-images-processing` command helps you to handle all changes related to `Gold` images. `Gold` images are identified by their purpose code `32`.
 We know that the modified image is a `Gold` image because the second code in the name is `32`, following the art work ID: `000001-32.600.2.tif`.

 The main goal for this command is to generate `Base` images automatically.
 When you add a new `Gold` image to a library that image is usually too big, and very often you do not need a very high resolution image. `Base` images are a second type of image that have a lower resolution and can be used for a lot of use cases.
 The `gold-images-processing` command automatically generates and keep synced the set of `Base` images.

 The `gold-images-processing` command also helps to keep the library clean and tidy.
-These are the list of all tasks.
+This is the list of all tasks.

 - Get new or modified Gold images using `dvc diff` command.
 - Pull images that are going to be processed from DVC remote storage.